Kursi National Park contains remains of a Byzantine monastery and is traditionally recognized as the site of Jesus` Miracle of the Swine.

 The mosaics do not depict or even hint at the story of the Miracle of the Swine, although such a mosaic may have existed and been destroyed, or not yet found.
 The mosaics depict stunningly beautiful animal and vegetal decorations: cockerels, geese, doves, cormorants, and all kinds of fish.
 Many of the animal figures have been defaced.
 The plants have fared better, and it is easy to recognize fruit trees such as citrons, figs, and pomegranates, and bunches of grapes.
 One of the mosaics shows a pair of doves with a basket between them.
 The dove in Christianity is a symbol of the holy spirit, the purity of Mary (who conceived without sin), and the spirit of Christ.

-Several additional photos from the church:
+Several additional images from the church:

 Mosaics mentioning Emperor Mauricius at the entrance to the Baptistery: